19hours/sg-statutes/Acts/Bankruptcy Act.md

 (3) Any member of the creditors’ committee may resign his office by notice in writing, signed by him and delivered to the Official Assignee.

-(4) If a member of the creditors’ committee becomes bankrupt, or compounds or arranges with his creditors, or is absent for more than 2 months from Singapore, his office shall thereupon become vacant.
+(4) If a member of the creditors’ committee becomes bankrupt, or compounds or arranges with his creditors, or is absent from and not represented at 3 consecutive meetings of the committee, his office shall thereupon become vacant.

+[Act 21 of 2015 wef 01/08/2016]

 (5) Any member of the creditors’ committee may be removed by an ordinary resolution at any meeting of creditors, of which 7 days’ notice has been given stating the object of the meeting.